Ganoodles/mkdocs/docs/index.md

-# Zephyr Chronicles: Quest for the Enigmatic Wobblefluff
+# Zephyr Chronicles: Quest for the Enigmatic Wobblefluffle

 ## In Search of the Fizzlejig Amulet